thomascollett/Amazon-S3-FileSystem-NIO2/README.md

 * Works with virtual s3 folders (not really exists and are element's subkeys)
 * List buckets for the client
 * Multi endpoint fileSystem
+* Support for encryption with a user-specified AWS KMS CMK ID

 #### Roadmap: